ZanattaMichael/SelMVP/README.md

 ```

 The code block can be refactored further.
-The DSL enables automatic Area and ContributionArea execution within the fixture only by including `$Area` or `$ContributionArea` within the parameter:
+The DSL enables automatic Area and ContributionArea execution within the Fixture only by including `$Area` or `$ContributionArea` within the parameter:

 ``` PowerShell